Brayleys Cars Limited (’the Company’) Slavery and Human Trafficking Statement

-This statement sets out the steps we have or are taking to ensure that slavery and human trafficking are not taking place in any of our supply chains and is made pursuant to section 54(1) of the Modern Slavery Acts 2015 and constitutes the company’s slavery and human trafficking statement for the financial year ended 31st December 2021.
+This statement sets out the steps the Company is currently, or will, take to ensure that slavery and human trafficking are not taking place in any of our supply chains.
+This statement is made pursuant to section 54(1) of the Modern Slavery Acts 2015 and constitutes the Company’s slavery and human trafficking statement for the financial year ended 31st December 2024.

 Company Structure

 Brayleys Cars Limited is a private company, whose principal activities are the sale of new and used cars, vehicle servicing and associated activities.
-We represent 6 global vehicle brands, each operating under a franchise agreement.
-During the year ended 31sth December 2021, the company sold goods and services to the total of £158 million, employing an average of 273 staff.
+We represent 9 global vehicle brands, each operating under a franchise agreement.
+During the year ended 31st December 2024, the Company sold goods and services to the total of £624 million, employing an average of 768 staff.
 All of its operations are in the United Kingdom.

 Our Policies

-Family values, including treating others with respect and acting with fairness, honesty and integrity, are held dear by the board and we are therefore committed to preventing acts of modern slavery and human trafficking from occurring both within the company and its supply chains.
+Family values, including treating others with respect and acting with fairness, honesty and integrity, are held dear by the Board.
+We are therefore committed to preventing acts of modern slavery and human trafficking from occurring both within the Company and its supply chains.
 We expect and require the same standards from our suppliers and staff.
-It is our stated policy to treat every visitor to Brayleys as a “Welcomed guest in our home.
-Every day.
-Every time.
-Without fail.
-No exceptions.” and this belief extends to the way we engage with our staff and suppliers.

 Due Diligence Processes for Slavery and Human Trafficking

-The company’s principal suppliers are global vehicle manufacturers who supply vehicles and parts, and the supply chain prior to a completed vehicle is complex and multi layered and has many overseas elements.
-This makes it challenging for Brayleys Cars Ltd, as a franchised motor retailer, to see or manage any issues in that supply chain.
-Respecting human rights and environmental issues in that supply chain is ultimately our manufacturers responsibility and the measures that they take are set out in their own Modern Slavery statements.
-However, the company also has numerous smaller suppliers at a more local level and we seek to identify and do business with companies that have values consistent with ours, including applying these expectations to their own supply chain.
+The Company also has numerous smaller suppliers at a more local level.
+We seek to identify and do business with companies that have values consistent with ours, including applying these expectations to their own supply chain.
 With regard to our own workforce, our employee pay structure honours the national living/minimum wage rate as a minimum and employees are expected to act with honesty and integrity at all times.

 Risk Assessment